rui

 ESP32-WROOM-32U mounted on an expasion board connected to the 4 relay module

-The WiFi signal shown in ESPHome increased from -95 dBm to –75 dBm and It’s no longer experiencing any interruptions.
+The WiFi signal shown in ESPHome increased from -95 dBm to –75 dBm and it’s no longer experiencing any interruptions.

 ESPHome in a RTL8710BX smart plug